 A portion of future carbon revenues under the Cerrado Biome Stream will be used to support local communities, preserve the unique biodiversity of the region and promote regional development and landscape connectivity through green corridors and agroforestry systems.
-The project is currently undergoing validation and verification to achieve CCB Standards certification of the project's Co-Benefits.
+The project is currently undergoing validation and verification to achieve CCB Standards certification of the project's Co-Benefits, and this certification is expected to be applied to all future issuances of credits.
 Activities include environmental education and professional development, fire prevention, monitoring water quality and biodiversity preservation of the natural habitat of keystone species such as jaguars, tapirs, macaws, maned wolves, giant armadillos, and giant anteaters whose populations are threatened by agricultural expansions.
 Through these activities, the project expects to contribute to eight UN SDGs: No Poverty (1), Zero Hunger (2), Quality Education (4), Gender Equality (5), Decent Work and Economic Growth (8), Climate Action (13), Life on Land (15) and Partnerships for the Goals (17).
-See "- Overview of Carbon Credit Markets - Co-Benefits - Co-Benefits Overview".

-Waverly Biochar Stream and Project Overview
+Waverly Biochar Stream and Royalty

-The Company has entered into a purchase and sale agreement dated May 11, 2022, which was amended and restated on July 25, 2023 (the "Waverly Biochar Stream") and a royalty agreement dated July 25, 2023 (the "Waverly Biochar Royalty") with Waverly RB SPE LLC ("Waverly RB"), a subsidiary of Restoration Bioproducts LLC, to implement its project in Waverly, Virginia, United States to produce Biochar.
+The Company has entered into a purchase and sale agreement dated May 11, 2022, which was amended and restated on July 25, 2023 and May 30, 2024 (the "Waverly Biochar Stream"), as well as a royalty agreement dated July 25, 2023, which was amended and restated on May 30, 2024 (the "Waverly Biochar Royalty") with Waverly RB SPE LLC ("Waverly RB"), a subsidiary of Restoration Bioproducts LLC.
+These agreements supported the development of a biochar production project in Waverly, Virginia, United States.

-Pursuant to the terms of the original transaction, the Company agreed to pay an upfront deposit of \$1.35 million for the Waverly Biochar Stream.
-In July 2023, the Company amended the terms of the Waverly Biochar Stream, resulting in a total upfront deposit of \$2.95 million (a \$1.6 million increase) and a lower ongoing delivery payment.
-The upfront deposit supports the construction of the Biochar production facility.
-Under the stream, Waverly RB will deliver 100% of the carbon credits generated by the project, for a term of 25 years starting on the date of the first delivery of carbon credits.
-The Company is responsible for marketing and selling the carbon credits generated under the stream and will make ongoing delivery payments to Waverly RB based on the net revenue received from the sale of each carbon credit.
+Under the original transaction terms, the Company agreed to pay an upfront deposit of \$1.35 million for the Waverly Biochar Stream.
+In July 2023, the agreement was amended, increasing the total upfront deposit to \$2.95 million (a \$1.6 million increase) while lowering the ongoing delivery payment.
+This funding supported the construction of the Biochar production facility under a revised budget, which accounted for new equipment purchases due to a modified construction plan, as well as cost increases in previously budgeted equipment and labour.
+Under the stream, Waverly RB will deliver 100% of the carbon credits generated by the project for a term of 25 years, starting from the first delivery of carbon credits.
+The Company is responsible for marketing and selling the carbon credits and will make ongoing delivery payments to Waverly RB based on the net revenue received from their sale.
+In May 2024, the agreement was amended to accelerate the final milestone payments, which were originally contingent on registration and the first CORC issuance.
+The proceeds were used to fund equipment purchases, pay third party suppliers and deliver working capital to support the project's transition to commercial production.